 There is always a doubt about the terms bends and elbows on ships.
 They are frequently used as synonyms.
 The difference between them is as follows:

 - Bend is a generic term for any offset or change of direction in the piping.
 It is a vague term that also includes elbows.

 - An elbow is an engineering term and they are classified as 90 deg or 45 deg, short or long radius.

 - Elbows have industrial standards and have limitations to size, bend radius and angle.
 The angles are usually 45 deg or 90 degrees.
 All others offsets are classified as pipe bends.

 - Bends are never sharp corners but elbows are.
-Pipe bending techniques have constraint as to how much material thinning can be allowed to safely contain the pressure of the fluid to be contained.
-As elbows are pre fabricated, cast or butt welded, they can be sharp like right angles and return elbows which are 180 degrees.
+Pipe bending techniques have constraints as to how much material thinning can be allowed to safely contain the pressure of the fluid to be contained.
+As elbows are prefabricated, cast or butt welded, they can be sharp like right angles and return elbows which are 180 degrees.

-- Elbow is a standard fitting but bends are custom fabricated.
+- Elbow is a standard fitting but the bends are custom fabricated.

 - All elbows are bends but all bends are not elbows.

-- Bend has a larger radius then elbows.
+- Bend has a larger radius than elbows.

-- Generally the most basic difference is the radius of curvature.
-Elbows generally have radius of curvature between one to twice the diameter of the pipe.
+- Generally, the most basic difference is the radius of curvature.
+Elbows generally have a radius of curvature between one to twice the diameter of the pipe.
 Bends have a radius of curvature more than twice the diameter.